West Pullman and Farm Roads

 PALOUSE EMPIRE MALL originated with a single-level strip center, built on land leased from the University of Idaho.
 The complex, developed by Spokane's Earl D. McCarthy, was dedicated in October 1976.
 Three tenants occupied the 96,000 square foot structure; a (40,300 square foot) Kmart, Rosauers supermarket and Pay 'n Save Drug.

 An enclosed mall of 250,700 square feet was added to the west side of the existing strip center.
-This addition opened to the public on October 4, 1979.
+The addition opened to the public on October 4, 1979.
 Comprised of a single level of retail, the expansion was originally anchored by a 1-level (38,500 square foot) J.C.
 Penney and 1-level (37,400 square foot), Seattle-based The Bon Marche.

 The grand opening of PALOUSE EMPIRE MALL was attended by US Representative Steve Symms (R), Idaho Senator Norma Dobler (D) and Don Mackin (Mayor of Moscow).
 Charter stores and services included Kinney Shoes, The Dog's Ear, Waldenbooks, Naturalizer Shoes, The Cover Up apparel, Hickory Farms of Ohio, Betsy's Candle Magic, House of Fabrics, Lerner Shops, Musicland and Orange Julius.